a-reda/powerenjoy-se2/ITPD/integration-test-plan.md

 - 100% for the Data Access Utilities component
 - At least 90% for the Car Management System subsystem
-- At least 70% for the System Administration and Account Management subsystems
+- At least 80% for the System Administration and Account Management subsystems
-- At least 50% for the client applications
+- At least 70% for the client applications

 ### 2. Elements to be Integrated

+As we presented before in design document our system is composed by many components and units.
+So in this section, we will list all the components which will be integrated in this phrase.